Free worm farms and compost bins available for Northern Beaches residents

 Choosing between a compost bin or worm farm often depends on the type of garden you have.
 The ideal location for a compost bin is somewhere with sun and good drainage.
 In contrast, a worm farm thrives in good shade and is suitable for courtyards, balconies and small gardens.

-Residents can register online to receive a voucher, which can be used to redeem a free compost bin or warm farm from a convenient pick up location in Manly (52 Raglan St) or Mona Vale (1 Park St) during business hours.
+Residents can register online to receive a voucher, which can be used to redeem a free compost bin or worm farm from a convenient pick up location in Manly (52 Raglan St) or Mona Vale (1 Park St) during business hours.